ytmytm/TIB-001-Cart/src/README.md

 Note that `mkfs.vfat` only writes the filesytem information, disk has to be formatted as DD before that.

+# Reset and BOOT.PRG

+After power-on or RESET a welcome screen will appear briefly.
+If you press `RUN/STOP` you will enter BASIC immediately.
+Otherwise ROM will try to load and run `BOOT.PRG` program from the floppy.

+You can put filebrowser on a floppy and rename it to `BOOT.PRG`.
+This one works very well: https://commodore.software/downloads/download/29-disk-menus/1140-cbm-filebrowser-v1-6

 # DOS wedge

 DOS wedge comes from disassembly of DOS 5.1 wedge from 1541 DEMO DISK by Bob Fairbairn (1982-07-13)